New York City stockpiled ventilators for a pandemic, only to later auction them off: report

 The outlet also reported that New York City set out to purchase over one million N95 face masks -- the type suggested for use to protect against the coronavirus -- in order to distribute them to health professionals.
 It purchased less than one-quarter of that and the masks all eventually expired.

-The city's lack of preparedness for the coronavirus -- which was similar to many places across the country, including the federal government -- has led to a scramble for ventilators and masks by current New York City Mayor Bill de Blasio and New York Gov. Andrew Cuomo, who are requesting tens of thousands of ventilators for the city and state as a whole.
-The 2006 report commissioned by the Bloomberg administration appears prescient.
+The city's shortage of supplies when coronavirus hit -- which was similar to many places across the country, including the federal government -- has led to a scramble for ventilators and masks by current New York City Mayor Bill de Blasio and New York Gov. Andrew Cuomo, who are requesting tens of thousands of ventilators for the city and state as a whole.
+The 2006 report commissioned by the Bloomberg administration appeared to preview such a scenario.

 CLICK HERE TO GET THE FOX NEWS APP